shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ---

 # Editing a pipeline configuration
-After completing this guide, you will have the knowledge fundamental to:
+After completing this guide you will have the knowledge fundamental to:

 * Finding a configuration setting for a specific Toolkit app
 * Editing the settings